 If you change the attributes included in machine learning, you must select Update the Unified Dataset to apply the changes.

-To compare values in a unified attribute when determining potential record matches, Tamr Core uses tokenizers and similarity functions.
+To compare values, Tamr Core uses tokenizers and similarity functions.
+You can change the supplied defaults.

 To specify a tokenizer or similarity function for a unified attribute: